 This text was written for The New Antaios online journal in 2010 or so.
 The website has been taken down since, so I decided to publish it here for ‘archival reasons’.

-Go here for a much larger text about Farwerck
+Go here for much more information about Farwerck.

 Some 8 years ago I met my girlfriend.
 We were both involved in a short-lived Dutch ‘spiritual magazine’ that liked to treat controversial subjects.
 Through the editor of the magazine my girlfriend got acquinted with a Flemish ‘Asatru’ group and later so did I. At the time my interest still mainly laid at Renaissance esotericism, Medieval magic, etc. This was already a bit closer to home, since before I had an interest in more exotic, Eastern subjects.
 In any case, meeting Asatru excelled my shift towards even more domestic interests, the old religion of Northern Europe.
 While becoming active in the group I initially sticked to my interests, but I heard a lot of interesting new paths.